sanksan/tics/README.md

 ### Seat reservation using hold:-
  The seatBlock reservation operation uses the hold id and removes the hold from the hold queue.
 If the hold is valid/active, a reservation id is returned.
-If it couldn't be found, null is returned.
+If the hold couldn't be found, null is returned.

 ## Error Handling